morkonrad/CoopCL/README.md

   2. cd /dst
   3. mkdir build
   4. cd build
   5. cmake -G"Visual Studio 14 2015 Win64" ..
-(Visual Studio 2015 is a minimal tested version, older version not tested yet)
   6. cmake --build . --config Release

+For Windows, Visual Studio 2015 is a minimal tested version.
+For Linux it's tested with GCC 7.0 and clang 5.0.
+All compilers need to support C++14.

 Now after succesfull build you can call unit tests to check if they pass:
-  cd /clDriver
+ 1. cd /clDriver
-  ctest
+ 2. ctest

 How to use it ?
 ----------------
 After successful build and tests, the CoopCL should be ready to go.

-It's header only library so yo can link/use it whatever you want.
+It's header only library so yo need to onyl linkit whith your app.

 Check sample usage/application below: